 The liver performs many important functions in the body, including filtering the blood of harmful toxins and breaking down fat.
 The South Denver GI provider team has expertise in treating all liver diseases.
-Dr. Kyrsten Fairbanks and Dr. Marcelo Kugelmas are both fellowship-trained in hepatology and recognized for their expertise in treating complex liver conditions.
+Dr. Aimée Truesdale is board-certified in gastroenterology and hepatology, making her both a gastroenterologist and a hepatologist.
+Dr. Kyrsten Fairbanks and Dr. Marcelo Kugelmas are both fellowship-trained in hepatology, in addition to being board-certified gastroenterologists.
+These three physicians are nationally-recognized for their expertise in treating complex liver conditions.

 At South Denver GI, innovation is core to the high-quality care we provide to patients.
 We were the first GI practice in Denver to provide Fibroscan, an FDA-approved non-invasive diagnostic device used to measure liver scarring or fibrosis caused by a number of liver diseases.
 To better support our patients with nonalcoholic fatty liver disease, South Denver GI is now offering NovoLiver – a comprehensive, subscription-based healthy lifestyle and weight loss program.

 Our clinical research team is solely focused on advancing the treatment of liver diseases, with five to seven trials active at any given time.

 Consuming large amounts of alcohol over time damages the liver and causes healthy tissue to be replaced with scar tissue.
 As scar tissue accumulates, the liver can no longer function properly.
 Advanced cirrhosis is life-threatening.

 Alcoholic hepatitis is liver inflammation caused by drinking too much alcohol.
 The most common sign of alcoholic hepatitis is yellowing of the skin and whites of the eyes (jaundice).Learn More